abougouffa/minemacs/docs/packages.md

 * `igist`: Work seamlessly with GitHub gists from Emacs

 ## `me-snippets`
-* `yasnippet`: A template system for Emacs
-* `yasnippet-snippets`: A collection of yasnippet snippets for many languages
-* `consult-yasnippet`: A consulting-read interface for yasnippet

 ## `me-tags`
 * `citre`: Ctags IDE on the True Editor!, a superior code reading & auto-completion tool with pluggable backends